System Overview

 Background

-Currently, there are a few AAC tools and assitive systems that support communication and accesibility with AAC devices, such as Microsoft's Xbox Adapative Controller, which is a controller desgined to offer creative input methods for those who are disabled and other software that uses eye-tracking as inputs with users with congnitive or physical disabilityes, but none use the AAC devices to act as game controllers, and more specifially with audio inputs.
+Currently, there are a few AAC tools and assitive systems that support communication and accesibility with AAC devices, such as Microsoft's Xbox Adapative Controller, which is a controller desgined to offer creative input methods for those who are disabled and other software that uses eye-tracking as inputs with users with congnitive or physical disabilites.
+However, none use the AAC devices to act as game controllers specifically with audio inputs in the way this API enables